-Ukelele is a Unicode Keyboard Layout Editor for the macOS.
+Ukelele is a Unicode Keyboard Layout Editor for macOS.

-The macOS supports an XML-based format for keyboard layouts (
+Since version 10.2, macOS has supported an XML-based format for keyboard layouts (

 .keylayout files).
 However, modifying keyboard layouts—let alone creating entirely new keyboard layouts, such as for a new script—by directly editing the XML text is tedious and error-prone.

 Ukelele aims to simplify keyboard layout editing by providing a graphical interface to